isomerpages/aic-mentalhealth/pages/About Us.md

 prejudice or judgement.</p>
 <p></p>
 <h3><strong>Our Vision</strong></h3>
-<p>Enabling a tomorrow where access to mental health doesn’t have to be earned.
+<p>Enabling a tomorrow where mental health&nbsp;doesn’t have to be earned.
 It’s a right.</p>
 <p></p>
 <p></p>